 Public Liability Insurance to cover accidents to and member of the public on your plot

-Annual Summer BBQ - A great opportunity to meet fellow members and have a fantastic evening
+Annual Picnic On The Plot - A great opportunity to meet fellow members and have a fantastic afternoon and evening

 Lots of people today have concerns about the food they are eating either because of its taste, or the possibility of chemicals that have been used to produce it.
 People have a right to be concerned, because most of us can only buy food from large supermarkets, which in turn buy from large commercial producers.
 Naturally, they attempt to produce as much as possible, and tend to use vegetable varieties that produce larger quantities, which very often do not have a very good taste or eating texture.